DavidHickman/tnris.org/content/markdown/texas-gis-forum/2016/sponsors-and-exhibitors.md

 abstract: Partner with Texas's Premiere gathering for the Geospatial Professionals to reach your customers and your community.
 ---

-## Sponsors & Exhibitors

-<p class="lead"> TNRIS is pleased to invite you to participate in our 2016 Texas GIS Forum in Austin, Texas.
+TNRIS is pleased to invite you to participate in our 2016 Texas GIS Forum in Austin, Texas.
 The GIS Forum is the premiere event in Texas offering the network and power of nationally recognized experts in the geospatial field.
-This is an unparalleled opportunity to share your company and organization with a respected audience of geospatial professionals.</p>
+This is an unparalleled opportunity to share your company and organization with a respected audience of geospatial professionals.

 ### Participating as a Sponsor and Exhibitor will: